Yandex Cloud

 64

-Total virtual memory for all database hosts per cloud
+Total virtual memory across all database hosts per cloud

 mdb.memory.size